 Five people, a total of 120 years at SMCo.
 Wisdom, talent, skill, and institutional memory galore.
 Big chunks of the heart and soul of SMCo, out the door.
 Gone

 But not all gone.
 Each remains close by.
 Mike has continued to serve on our board as Benefits Director (required of all companies registered in Massachusetts as Beneficial Corporations) and managing our equity fund and pension with Siobhán.
-Pete D continues to be the foreman for our Small Jobs & Maintenance Group.
+Pete D continues to be the project lead for our Service & Renovation Group.
 Derrill will continue to do our photography and chair our Charitable Contributions Committee, and will remain on the board and replace Mike as Benefits Director in a year.

 But nonetheless this is Massive Change, and it will continue unabated in the years to come as we navigate our planned transition from Generation One to Generation Two.
 That is who we are today, as we enter our 40th year.